Title: | Minimalist Async Evaluation Framework for R |

 if (interactive()) { # Only run examples in interactive R sessions # using call_mirai() df1 <- data.frame(a = 1, b = 2) df2 <- data.frame(a = 3, b = 1) m <- mirai(as.matrix(rbind(df1, df2)), df1 = df1, df2 = df2, .timeout = 1000) call_mirai(m)$data # using unresolved() m <- mirai( { res <- rnorm(n) res / rev(res) }, n = 1e6 ) while (unresolved(m)) { cat("unresolved\n") Sys.sleep(0.1) } str(m$data) }

-progress, and returns its value directly.
-It is a more efifcient version
+value directly.
+It is a more efficient version of and equivalent to

 .